 So, it shouldn’t be a major surprise to see them on this list.
 Since they only make a handful of products, quality control is quite excellent.
 Their complete laser focus means they always provide a splendid experience.
 Their PETG tubing is no different in this regard.

 The tubing has high transparency and is easy to see through.
-This is perfect is you were planning on using distilled water or a clear coolant for your water-cooled system.
+This is perfect if you were planning on using distilled water or a clear coolant for your water-cooled system.
 What’s even better is that these come without any marks or lines that are visible.
 This is a major problem with cheaper tubings, so it’s good to see XSPC address it.
+Quality control is a major issue with random parts like this, but XSPC takes good care of that.

 EKWB is widely considered as the favorite enthusiast brand.
 There isn’t any real rhyme or reason to this, apart from quality.
 Well, to be honest, quality control can be quite hit and miss in a niche hobby like this.
 So, it’s good to see that there are brands out that enjoy making water cooling components, with great quality.
 Hence, we love using their products.